phil-mansfield/shellfish/doc/resources.md

 Rigorous benchmarks coming soon!

-(On my machine with the default `shell.config` parameters, analysis takes about one or two CPU seconds for every 100,000 particles within the R200m radii of all the analyzed halos.
+(On my machine with the default `shell.config` parameters, single-threaded analysis takes about eight seconds for every 100,000 particles within the R200m radii of all the analyzed halos.
 If you find that you are getting significantly worse performance on your machine, [let me know](https://github.com/phil-mansfield/shellfish/issues).)